 Staying with the Russian bikers at the motorcycle club Wildriver

 When the bikes were ready they told us to follow them to the Wildriver’s clubhouse where we could stay for few nights for free.
 When we arrived to the house we met lots of people and we only manage to get off the bikes when we were handed a huge beer each.
 It was not only Anders and me who stayed at the clubhouse who were doing this kind of travelling but also one guy, Hans, who was from the Netherlands and had been travelling to Russia every year for the last seven years.
 Another guy, Lee, who was staying there was from Korea and was travelling around the world but in the opposite direction.
 It was lots of members of the club that made sure we had a beer or vodka in the hand all the time so you can imagine how we felt the morning after.
 We shared a room with Hans and Lee and one from Russia which name I can’t remember.
-The thought of me sharing a room with three men I didn’t know was a bit scary first but I slept like a baby and didn’t even hear anyone snore.
+I slept like a baby and didn’t even hear anyone snore.

 We spent the day after to visit Novosibirsk city centre with Hans and luckily he had been there so many time so he knew what bus to take and how much it cost etc. I was very impressed by him as he was really good at Russian (as far as I can tell who only can remember a few words…)

 The morning after we took of early towards the town Biysk.
 We thought the road should get much worse when travelling more east and south but hey how wrong we were.
 The roads have been fantastic for a few days so I guess it will be a shock when we will arrive to Mongolia.